ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 individual test executable's build from within the test file itself.

 These macros are actually defined in Unity, but they evaluate to empty strings.
-That is, the macros do nothing.
+That is, the macros do nothing and only serve as text markers for Ceedling to parse.
 But, by placing them in your test files they communicate instructions to Ceedling when scanned at the beginning of a test build.

+**_NOTE:_ `TEST_SOURCE_FILE()` and `TEST_INCLUDE_PATH()`, new in Ceedling
+1.0.0 are incompatible with enclosing conditional compilation C preprocessing statements.
+See the [Ceedling’s preprocessing documentation](#preprocessing-gotchas) for more details.**

 ## `TEST_SOURCE_FILE()`